Rosella: A mock catalogue from the P-Millennium simulation: SHAM with P-Millennium for the DESI Bright Galaxy Survey

 \vpeak \ is the highest \vmax\ that a subhalo reaches over the course of its existence in the simulation:

 To calculate \vpeak, as well as a proxy for a subhalo's age, \zform, which we describe in Section~\ref{sec: how we calculate zform}, we compile the histories of \vmax \ values that individual P-Millennium subhaloes reach over the course of the simulation.
 This non-trivial operation is described and discussed in greater detail in \citet{Safonova2019}\footnote{The code for this procedure, along with the code used to complete the rest of the Rosella methodology, is stored in a private repository at \url{https://github.com/safonova/pmillennium-sham}.}.
 Examples of such histories are plotted in Fig.~\ref{fig:vmax histories}.
 We generated a full dictionary of subhalo histories for subhaloes found at the P-Millennium snapshot corresponding to $z=0.203$.
-The histories show transitory features that appear like short-lived drops in \vmax , perhaps related to mergers.
+The histories show transitory features that appear like short-lived drops in \vmax , perhaps related to mergers and the difficulties of tracking subhaloes during mergers \citep[e.g.][]{Behroozi2012}.
 In Section~\ref{sec: how we calculate zform}, our definition of \zform \ makes these features inconsequential.